carla-recourse/CARLA/README.md

 ### Provided Machine Learning Models

-- Artificial Neural Network with 2 hidden layers and ReLU activation function
+- **ANN**: Artificial Neural Network with 2 hidden layers and ReLU activation function
+- **LR**: Linear Model with no hidden layer and no activation function

 ## Installation